 Tarabella was then charged with participation in a criminal organisation, corruption and money laundering.

 His lawyer insists he is innocent and has never taken any money from Panzeri in exchange for his work on Qatar-related issues.
-The lawyer has also requested the dismissal of Michel Claise, the investigating judge, claiming he is biased and has infringed Tarabella's presumption of innocence.
+The lawyer tried and fail to obtain the dismissal of Michel Claise, the investigating judge, claiming he was biased and had infringed Tarabella's presumption of innocence.

 Andrea Cozzolino is an Italian MEP, first elected in 2009.

 He belonged to the socialist group until his suspension in December when he was also asked to step down as chair of the delegation for relations with Maghreb countries, a body that covers Morocco.

 Like Tarabella, Cozzolino emerged as a potential suspect in December but was not apprehended until his parliamentary immunity was lifted in February.